From Fed Up to Fired Up: 3 Steps to Reignite Your Passion

-Monotony is a recipe for disaster and a common complaint for people when they feel fed up and stuck in a rut.
+Monotony is a recipe for disaster and a common complaint for people who feel fed up and stuck in a rut.

-There are times in life when you feel as though you’ve gone off course or that things just don’t feel the same as they used to.
+Sometimes in life, you feel as though you’ve gone off course, or things just don’t feel the same as they used to.

-Like Sisyphus, in Greek mythology, it’s as if your daily routine consists of pushing an immense stone up a hill, only to watch it roll back down again, over and over again.
+Like Sisyphus, in Greek mythology, it’s as if your daily routine consists of pushing an immense stone up a hill, only to watch it roll back down repeatedly.

-But you’re stuck, so you sigh, put your shoulder to the rock, and start pushing uphill again.
+But you’re stuck, so you sigh, put your shoulder to the rock, and push uphill again.

 What can you do when you’re fed up?